People who use AAC (LEAD)

 • Advocacy: Advocate for support and services for people who use AAC to succeed as leaders.

-• Design: Plan and develop activities for leaders who use AAC to participate and share knowledge.
+• Development: Plan, organize and/or create activities and projects for leaders who use AAC to participate and share knowledge.

-The committee is chaired by the ISAAC VP of PWUAAC, Kevin Williams: daretolead(at)isaac-online.org.
-Contact Kevin for more information.
+The committee is chaired by the ISAAC VP of PWUAAC, Dr. Lateef McLeod.
+Contact Dr. McLeod for more information.

 Current members